 - Bandages should be changed often and thrown away in a bag that can be tightly closed.

 Carbuncles may heal on their own.
 Others usually respond well to treatment.
-A carbuncle can return again and again for months or years following the first infection.

 When to Contact a Medical Professional